 - Use acetaminophen for children 2 years and older (if your child is younger than 2 years, ask your doctor for the correct dose) or ibuprofen for kids 6 months and older.

-- Use a cold compress on your child's forehead.
+- Use a cool compress on your child's forehead.

 - Give your child a lukewarm sponge bath.
 If your child begins to shiver, take him out of the bath.